ismapolis/Aries-credential-flow/README.md

 #### 3. Start listening endpoint

-Now its time to deploy endpoint and wait for new messages.
+Now it is time to deploy endpoint and wait for new messages.

 ```console
 iillan@iillan-lap:~/code/veramo/credential-flow-plugin$ npm run startMessagingSvc